 Following successful completion of a Bar course, pupillage with an Authorised Education and Training Organisation (AETO) such as a chambers, is the final step to becoming a barrister.

-You'll gain practical training under the supervision of a barrister or barristers.
-Usually lasting 12 months, pupillage is split into two six-month periods of on-the-job training, known as 'sixes'.
+Pupillage is where you gain practical training under the supervision of a barrister or barristers.
+Usually lasting 12 months, it’s split into two six-month periods of on-the-job training, known as 'sixes'.
 Equivalent to a solicitor's training contract, you need to successfully complete the year to be able to practice as a barrister.

 When does pupillage start?